AutoLLM/AutoAgents/README-main.md

 ## Overview

-The purpose of this project is to explore and extend the limits of LLMs problem-solving skills regarding complex tasks.
+The purpose of this project is to extend LLMs ability to answer more complex questions through chain-of-thought reasoning and information-seeking actions.

-Inspired by AutoGPT, we are interested in building real applications that can generate well-thought-out plans and use the right tools to solve problems for hobbyists and businesses alike.
+We are focused on increasing end user confidence in LLM provided answers through added transparency on the process taken to research the question and find the answer.

-We are excited to release the initial version of AutoAgents, a proof-of-concept search agent that collects information on your behalf via simply well-written prompts.
+We are excited to release the initial version of AutoAgents, a proof-of-concept on what can be achieved with only well-written prompts.
+This is the initial step towards our first big milestone, releasing and open-sourcing the AutoAgents 7B model!

 Come try out our [Huggingface Space](https://huggingface.co/spaces/AutoLLM/AutoAgents)!
-Or check out the local deployment instructions [here](../docs/repo-howto.md).
+Or check out the [local deployment](## How to use this repo?) instructions.

 ## The AutoAgents Project